Meyer (family of bronze casters)

 The family name Meyer (also Meijer, Meier, Maier) stands for a dynasty of bronze casters of German origin, documented between the late 16th and the end of the 18th century, active in Copenhagen, Florence, Helsingør, Riga, Stockholm and Tallinn.
 They were predominantly cannon and bell casters and occasionally statue casters.
 Over generations they were casters to the City of Riga and to the King of Sweden mainly in Stockholm.
-Following the tradition of the journeyman years, members of this bronze-casting dynasty had to travel to complete their training before becoming Masters.
-Since the Middle Ages, bronze casters were highly skilled craftsmen who were very sought after and thus often travelled very long distances across Europe and beyond to where their technical expertise was sought.
+As wandering journeymen, members of this bronze-casting dynasty had to travel to complete their training before becoming master craftsmen.
+From the Middle Ages, bronze casters were highly skilled craftsmen who were much sought after and thus often travelled long distances across Europe and beyond to where their technical expertise was called for.
 Courts typically competed to secure the services of the best casters.

 A North-German origin of the Meyer family is most likely.
 Hans Meyer, member of the first known generation of this family, had relations to Lübeck, an important Hanseatic city with long tradition in metal casting.
 He himself wrote in Low-German, as is customary in Northern Germany.
 It is possible that he was related to another Hans Meyer, "by der Trave", who was the son-in-law of Lübeck's foremost caster Karsten Middeldorp (+1561).
 The misreading of a cannon's inscription led in the past to the false assumption that the Meyer family were of Nuremberg origin.
 The German origin is stated on the epitaph of the Swedish branch of the Meyer family in the Klara Church in Stockholm (“Origine Germano”), erected in 1761.